rafiqhasan/hasantest-vertex-customml/README.md

-# hasantest-vertex-automl
 # hasantest-vertex-customml

 Vertex CustomML test project - test

-This project shows an end to end CI/CD experiment of deploying an AutoML pipeline on Vertex Pipelines
+This project shows an end to end CI/CD experiment of deploying an CustomML pipeline on Vertex Pipelines
 ## Getting started